Frequently asked questions about adoption

-Here are just some of the questions we are regularly asked by people considering adoption.
-If you have any questions feel free to get in touch or give us a call for an informal chat on 0300 300 8090, there’s no pressure to enquire, we can just talk you through any queries you have.
+Here are just some of the questions we are regularly asked; however, we welcome anyone considering adoption to contact us or give us a call for an informal chat on 0300 300 8090.
+There’s no pressure to enquire; we can just talk you through any queries you have.

 Fertility treatment